CJL1nk/Programming-for-Beginners/README.md

 I highly recommend watching step by step tutorials for learning how to install things correctly, which I will link below in resources.

-A lot more command line knowledge is gonna be needed from here on out, so I recommend if you're a bit rusty or didn't learn it very well in  the first place, you backtrack a bit and clean up your knowledge.+
+A lot more command line knowledge is gonna be needed from here on out, so I recommend if you're a bit rusty or didn't learn it very well in  the first place, you backtrack a bit and clean up your knowledge.

 This lesson should take 2-4 weeks.

 ### ----- What to learn (Ordered) -----
 - Basics of C++, listed below
-- Declaring variables, variable data types, performing basic operations like addition, subtraction, and so on
+- Declaring variables, variable data types, constants, performing basic operations like addition, subtraction, and so on
 - If/Else statements
 - Functions, return types, parameters and arguments
 - Loops
 - Basic arrays
 - Printing to console with cout
+- Inputting with cin
 - The C++ compiler
 - Compilers vs Interpreters
 - Memory, RAM, and how things are stored there